-The directive on the identification and designation of European critical infrastructures and the assessment of the need to improve their protection constitutes a first step in a step-by-step approach to identify and designate ECIs and assess the need to improve their protection.
+This Directive constitutes a first step in a step-by-step approach to identify and designate ECIs and assess the need to improve their protection.
 As such, this Directive concentrates on the energy and transport sectors and should be reviewed with a view to assessing its impact and the need to include other sectors within its scope, inter alia, the information and communication technology ('ICT') sector.